10 min read

 • Menu prices rose most in the West (4.3%), followed by the Northeast (3.8%), Midwest (3.6%) and South (3.5%).

-This article breaks down what's driving these hikes — from wholesale food costs and regional price differences to guest behavior and profit pressure.
+This article breaks down what’s driving these price hikes — from wholesale food costs and regional price differences to guest behavior and profit pressure.

-Menu prices have climbed across all types of restaurants as a result.
 Full-service restaurants saw a 4.1% increase year-over-year, while limited-service venues posted a 3.4% rise over the same period.

 These price hikes are happening nationwide, with the West seeing the highest increases (4.3%), followed by the Northeast (3.8%), Midwest (3.6%) and South (3.5%)